donzef/image-streamer-linux/scripts/README.md

 ## Content

-* `artifact.bash`: extracts Build Plans and Plan Scripts from the supplied Artifact Bundle and rename them with their meaningful names.
+* `ExtractArtifactSources.bash`: Extracts Build Plans and Plan Scripts from the supplied Artifact Bundle into the `src` dirctory and rename them with their meaningful names.

+* `ArtifactReadmeGenerator.bash`: Generates the `<ArtifactName>-README.md` file associated with each artifact bundle found in the artifact-bundle directory.
+It overwrites any already existing file.
+It must be ran after the `ExtractArtifactSources.bash` script.